Protecting Our Seas

 Take a look at some of the special marine creatures and their underwater homes, as seen by our Seasearch survey divers:

 Dive in from an aerial view of the southeast region and explore the seabed in some of the MCZs around Kent, Sussex, Hampshire and the Isle of Wight, with real dive video footage, 3D virtual dives and a submarine fly-through. http://mcz.kentwildlifetrust.org.uk/tour.html

 A national network of 127 Marine Conservation Zones was recommended to Government in 2011 for designation as Marine Conservation Zones under the Marine and Coastal Access Act of 2009.
 These sites were carefully selected during a 2-year consultation process by four regional stakeholder groups containing representatives of all sea users.

-A first tranche of 27 Marine Conservation Zones (MCZs) was designated in November 2013, and a second tranche of 23 MCZs was designated in January 2016, each after an additional 3-month public consultation.
+The first tranche of 27 Marine Conservation Zones (MCZs) was designated in November 2013, and a second tranche of 23 MCZs was designated in January 2016, each after an additional 3-month public consultation.